HKU-BAL/Clair3-MP/README.md

 - Clair3-MP could improve **SNP performance**, especially at **low-coverage** data for ONT + Illumina;
   >  Clair3-MP improved SNP F1 score from 0.9681(Clair3, ONT) and 0.9353(Clair3, Illumina) to 0.9877(Clair3-MP, ONT+Illumina) at 10x data.
-- Clair3-MP has no improvement or has comparable at INDEL for ONT+Illumina and using PacBio data;
+- Clair3-MP has no improvement or has comparable performance at INDEL for ONT+Illumina and using PacBio data;
 - Clair3-MP can improve SNP and INDEL performance at some genomic regions, including large repeat regions, segmental duplication regions, etc.

 More information is available in our [preprint](https://www.biorxiv.org/content/10.1101/2023.05.31.543184v1), and testing results are available in Supplementary Table S1 in preprint.